 Final Summary: Does Business Insurance Cover Damages Caused by Employees?

 So, we’ve delved into the intriguing world of business insurance and the question on everyone’s minds: Does business insurance cover damages caused by employees?
-After a thorough exploration, we can confidently say that the answer is both yes and no. Let me explain.
+After a thorough exploration, we can confidently say the answer is yes and no. Let me explain.